 I hate to say it home day!!!!
 We were picked up after breakfast and taken to Kruger Mpumalanga.
 This transfer was arranged by the hotel so make sure you ask.

 We then had the short flight to Johannesburg to bored our flight home

 And there we have it a perfect 12 day South Africa Itinerary and quick stop in Zimbabwe.
 If there are any questions or you need a help customising your Africa trip please let us know and we are more than happy to help.

-Depending on where you have come from you may need a visa prior to travelling, always check as this could at any given time.
-Check here for the latest visa requirements.
+Depending on where you have come from you may need a visa prior to travelling, always check as this could at any given time. you can visit the government site for the latest visa requirements.

 Depending on where you have come from you may need a visa prior to travelling.
 Zimbabwe has 3 categories of visa requirements.
 Category A no visa, Category B visa on arrival and Category 3 visa need to be obtained before travel.

 We were under category 2 at the time which was on arrival. (please note only US dollars is accepted here to obtain the visa)